TurqayUmudzade/TurqayUmudzade/README.md

 ### Hi there 👋
 Young software engineer with a dual degree in computer science and mathematics. primarily interested in software development/engineering using modern technologies.
-Planning to persue a MSc degree in near future.
+Planning to pursue an MSc degree in the near future.

 ![Turqays's GitHub stats](https://github-readme-stats.vercel.app/api?username=TurqayUmudzade&show_icons=true&theme=radical)